a game-changing human opportunity.

-As we all know, IQ (Intelligence Quotient) is a measure of a person’s intellectual and mental capacities.
+as we all know, IQ (Intelligence Quotient) measures a person’s intellectual capabilities.

-In the past 20 years the term EQ (sometimes called EI for “emotional intelligence”) has gained traction as a measure of emotional self-awareness, self-management and the ability to deal empathetically with others..
+In the past 20 years, the term Emotional Intelligence (often referred to as EQ for “Emotional Quotient”) has gained traction as a measure of emotional self-awareness, self-management and the ability to deal empathetically with others.

-When EQ training is offered in conjunction with other life and social skills (such as effective communication and relationship skills, responsible decision making, goal setting and achievement, and others), educators refer to it as Social and Emotional Learning, or SEL.
+When EQ training is offered in education in conjunction with other life and social skills (such as effective communication and relationship skills, responsible decision making, goal setting and achievement, and others), educators refer to it as Social-Emotional Learning, or SEL.

-Beautiful to behold are the profoundly positive effects such EQ training can have on a child’s life when schools prioritize their implementation.
+EQ training can have profoundly positive and beautiful effects on a child’s life when schools prioritize its implementation.
 This begins with teacher and staff training and with adoption of policies that allow students to practice these skills throughout school time and even after the school day.

-On a macro scale, SEL programs are likely the best and cheapest overall tool for transformation.
+on a macro scale, SEL programs are likely the best and cheapest overall tool for social transformation.

 Moreover, whenever developing such skills is prioritized from pre-school through high school, the positive effects on teachers, staff and on overall school culture and climate as well as on students can be amazing.

-Beyond this, long-trail research indicates that collective strong SEL has the potential to elevate society as a whole – in the form of better relationships all around, less conflict, and more productive and healthier individuals, workplaces, institutions, and communities.
+Beyond this, long-trial research indicates that collectively strong SEL instruction has the potential to elevate society as a whole – in the form of better relationships all around, less conflict, and more productive and healthier individuals, workplaces, institutions, and communities.

-This includes extensive potential benefits to the economy from a far greater-performing and creative workforce, entrepreneurship growth and lower medical and mental health costs, with the possibility of lower taxes from savings on many other social costs and on criminal justice/policing.
+This includes extensive potential benefits to the economy from a far higher performing and more creative workforce, entrepreneurship growth and lower medical and mental health costs, with the possibility of lower taxes from savings on many other social costs and on criminal justice/policing.

 The goal will be to catalyze a movement of schools that are supportive, joyful learning environments dedicated to helping the whole child succeed- to the benefit of children, teens, adults, school outcomes, society and business (the economy) as a whole.

 There are dozens of companies and institutions offering to schools excellent evidence-based teaching programs and materials designed to advance social and emotional learning.
-Hundreds of other programs that have not yet been evidence tested exist.
+Hundreds of other programs exist but have not yet been evidence tested.

-A large number of Americans remain unfamiliar with the term Emotional Intelligence.
+Many Americans remain unfamiliar with the terms Emotional Intelligence and Social-Emotional Learning.
 The program developers and policy and practice institutions constitute an industry without an industry association that can make the American public aware of these programs.

 EQuip Our Kids! was created to fill this massive and unhelpful gap in public knowledge of the demonstrable benefits of SEL.

-By vigorously promoting the mass adoption of evidence-based EQ learning in schools without favoring any specific program, and by doing so independently of the industry of these small companies and organizations, The Campaign expects to be associated in the public mind with credibly raising the EQ (and RQ, for relationship intelligence) of the public as a whole as awareness of the benefits of emotional intelligence spreads among parents and the public.
+By vigorously promoting the mass adoption of evidence-based EQ learning in schools without favoring any specific program, and by doing so independently of the industry of these small companies and organizations, EQuip Our Kids! expects to be associated in the public mind with credibly raising the EQ of the public as a whole as awareness of the benefits of emotional intelligence spreads among parents and the public.

 Remember the extensive “Got Milk?” advertising campaign which didn’t favor any single brand of milk?
-Think of this as the “Got SEL and EQ?” campaign – with the difference that we are also educating the public about the very existence of social and emotional learning opportunities.
+Think of this as the “Got EQ and SEL?” campaign – with the difference that we are also educating the public about the very existence of social and emotional learning opportunities.